IgniteUI/igniteui-documentation/topics/07_What's-New/02_Revision History/05_Whats_New_In_2016_Volume1.md

 #What's New in 2016 Volume 1

-This topic presents the controls and the new and enhanced features for the %%ProductName%%™ 2016 Volume 1 release.
+This topic presents the controls and the new and enhanced features for the %%ProductFamilyName%%™ 2016 Volume 1 release.

 ##What’s New Summary